Kurt Wahle

+Biography

 Friedrich Johann Curt Wahle was born on 26 December 1854 near the town of Düben (now called Bad Düben), which lies about 37 kilometres northeast of Leipzig, in what was then the Kingdom of Saxony.
 From an early age Kurt Wahle was destined for a military career.
 He was educated at the Kadettenhaus in Dresden, and in 1873 he was appointed as a Fähnrich, or officer candidate, in the Royal Saxon Army.
 Wahle had reached the rank of first lieutenant by August 1883, when he married Jenny Förster at Leipzig.
 Their son, Ralph, was born in July 1884.
 In 1903 Wahle was promoted to colonel, and in 1908 to major general.
 However by 1910 he realised that, under peacetime conditions, there was no prospect of further promotion, so he applied for retirement, and was duly pensioned.

 Wahle arrived in German East Africa the day before Britain declared war on Germany.
 Because he outranked the local military commander, Lieutenant Colonel Paul von Lettow-Vorbeck, there was initial reluctance to enlist him in the local military force, despite his willingness to serve under Lettow.
 Eventually Wahle was accepted into the Schutztruppe, and by the end of August 1914 he was based at Morogoro, in charge of the vital supply lines.
 In May 1915 he was sent to lead a raid into Northern Rhodesia (now Zambia), and in October Lettow placed him in charge of the troops in the west of German East Africa.
 This was effectively an independent command, as it was impossible for Wahle to maintain regular contact with Lettow, who was operating in the north and east of the colony.
 Early in 1916 the Belgian troops from the Congo began a large-scale invasion of German East Africa, and Wahle was obliged to fall back to Tabora, and then retreat slowly in a southeasterly direction.

 Wahle led his forces through arid, largely uninhabited country, up into the highlands of Uhehe, which were already occupied by the British.
 To those who knew the terrain, this operation was regarded as a master stroke.
 Wahle's troops then breached the British lines and descended to the Kilombero valley, where they were reunited with Lettow's troops in November 1916.
 Wahle was given command of the German forces in this area, but in April 1917 Lettow transferred him to the Lindi front, where he led the dogged German retreat up the Lukuledi valley.
 In October he was battlefield commander at the murderous Battle of Mahiwa.